1824 Map of the St. Louis River Estuary

 Amphibian Trivia: What’s there to know about frogs and why are they important?

 As partners, students will work to understand materials about frogs.
 Then, partners will be separated to form two groups to play the amphibian trivia game.
 Students will learn about the importance of amphibians such as frogs as well as how frogs differ from toads.
+Curriculum download is a brief lesson plan including a reader about amphibians.

 Analyzing Animal Tracks